 For summer bellies, there are no weather constraints.
 For winter bellies, your photographer can recommend an outdoor location that has access to indoor facilities or even a short walk to your car (in case you need to warm up!).

-If you want to show off your belly in the winter snow on a cold January morning, your photographer will be pumped; although, we try to always recommend a location that meets your goals and keeps you warm!
+If you want to show off your belly in the winter snow on a cold January morning, your photographer will be pumped; we try to always recommend a location that meets your goals and keeps you warm!
+Here is a stunning mid February photo session in Boston! (low 30s)

 The worst that can and will happen